|Stressor - Encroachment|

 - Implementation of strategies to avoid conflicts between human investments, the dynamic equilibrium of streams and important wetland, shoreland buffer, and floodplain functions.

-- Increase education and training of municipalities on the impacts associated with encroachment of transportation, bicycle, and pedestrian path infrastructure.
+- Increase education and training of municipalities and other State Agencies on the impacts associated with encroachment of transportation, bicycle, and pedestrian path infrastructure.
+This would include the continued ANR Rivers and Roads training program.

 - Evaluate the effectiveness of Town Road and Bridge Standards implemented by the Vermont Agency of Transportation through funding to towns.
 Consider improvements needed during bi-annual updates.